smaremanda/add-in-docs/overview/platform-overview.md

 For more information about the JavaScript API for Office, see [Understanding the JavaScript API for Office](../overview/understanding-the-javascript-api-for-office.md) and the [JavaScript API for Office](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) reference.

 The Word and Excel JavaScript APIs provide host-specific object models that you can use in an Office add-in.
 You get access to well known objects such as paragraphs and workbooks which makes creating an Office add-in for Word and Excel easier to do.
-Learn more about these APIs by taking a look at the [Word add-ins](../word/word-add-ins.md) and[Excel add-ins](https://msdn.microsoft.com/EN-US/library/office/mt616485.aspx) overview topics.
+Learn more about these APIs by taking a look at the [Word add-ins](../word/word-add-ins.md) and [Excel add-ins](https://msdn.microsoft.com/EN-US/library/office/mt616485.aspx) overview topics.

 ## Types of Office Add-ins